collage of mountain vistasLink to McGuire Woods: Opening Doors for Virginians with Disabilitieswww.mcguirewoods.com www.mcguirewoodsconsulting.com

 ENTRANCE: Rear of mansion, via ramp with handrails.
 Door 37 in. wide easily opens in with knob handle 36 in. above floor.

-RESTROOMS: Door width 35 in., door opens in, and turns to enter.
+RESTROOMS: Accessible rest room is located in a separate building.
+Door width 35 in., door opens in, and turns to enter.
 Accessible stall has 31 in. door, handrails and raised seat.
-Checked regularly to see no obstructions block access to restroom.
+Checked regularly to see no obstructions block access to rest room.

 SPECIAL SERVICES: Audio cassettes and portable tape recorders are available at the Fredericksburg Visitor’s Center.
 Some signs are in large print.
 Scrapbook of site available.
 Small shelf of books for sale.